 Organizing and Labeling Clothing When You Are Blind or Have Low Vision

-Organizing and labeling your clothing, undergarments, and jewelry requires patience, attention to organization, and labeling techniques.
+Organizing and labeling your clothing, undergarments, and jewelry requires attention to organization as well as several different types of labeling techniques.
 Here are some organization and labeling tips that can help.

 Check the Lighting

 - Is the lighting bright enough for you?

 - Is the lighting even, and without deep shadows?

 - Does the position of the lighting help or hinder when you try to identify and select your clothing independently?